 Religion: An organized belief system based on certain doctrines of faith or a belief in a supreme being or God.
 Organized religion suggests the manner in which people should live and the beliefs that they should accept or reject.

-Reservation: A section of land set aside by the federal government for Native Americans, or for a special purpose.
+Reservation: A section of land set aside by the federal government for Native Americans.

 Respect: A feeling or understanding that someone or something is important, valued, and should be treated in a dignified way.